kelsymichael/dailyCommits/@notes/projectScratchPad.md

 		for some reason i've been looking at my monitor and not making the simple adjustment for all img's to be within their own space, justify-content space-between

+##setup with flex box, %, and fixed with media queries